Name: Ratchapol Pu-Ob-Orm (internationally known as James Wattana)

 One of Asia’s finest ever players, Thailand’s Ratchapol Pu-Ob-Orm, or James Wattana as he is better known, is a professional of over 20 years and remains capable of scoring heavily as demonstrated by his tournament high break during the 2011 World Championship qualifiers.

-At his peak a fine player, renowned for being one of the best middle-pocket potters of the 1990′s and he remains to this day one of only four players to have made more than two maximum breaks in competition play.
+At his peak a fine player, renowned for being one of the best middle-pocket potters of the 1990’s and he remains to this day one of only a select number of players to have made more than two maximum breaks in competition play.
 It is often noted that the only thing to stop James from going on to be a really great player is that he lacked the power game to really compete at the highest level, finding for example that he would often finish the wrong side of the blue, making it harder to win frames in one visit.

 Despite this though, James has done a lot to raise the profile of the game in Asia and as the eighth player in the game to earn over £1m in prize money, whatever happens in the future then he can be proud of his achievements.

 As an amateur James enjoyed a successful career in the 1980’s as he won the Asian Championship in 1986 and 1988, as well as the 1986 Thailand Masters, his first major title.
 This victory was all the more remarkable when you consider that he was aged just 16 at the time and had to defeat three world champions in the form of Dennis Taylor, Steve Davis and Terry Griffiths to take the trophy.